MicrosoftDocs/azure-devops-docs/docs/work/customize/add-portfolio-backlogs.md

 While you can nest backlog items, we don't recommend you do.
 We don't support drag-and-drop linking of nested backlog items.
 Instead, we support [mapping of backlog items to portfolio items](../backlogs/organize-backlog.md).

-For examples of how hierarchically linked items that belong to the Requirements Category appear on the backlogs and boards, see [Backlogs, boards, and plans - How backlogs and boards display hierarchical (nested) items](../backlogs-boards-plans.md#nested).
+For examples of how hierarchically linked items that belong to the Requirements Category appear on the backlogs and boards, see [How backlogs and boards display hierarchical (nested) items](../troubleshoot/resolve-backlog-reorder-issues.md).